-Deacon Jesse Warner was the ancestor who settled in New York State.
-He arrived from Connecticut in the late 1700s and purchased a large tract of land in Phelps.
+Deacon Jesse Warner was the ancestor who settled in New York

+State.
+He arrived from Connecticut in the 1700s and purchased a large tract of land in Phelps.
 Jesse's grandson, Dennis Warner, was born there in 1799 and remained until he was eighteen, when he moved to Olean and found work clerking in a store.
-In 1820 Dennis married Clarissa Andrews, and the young couple soon settled on the south bank of the Allegheny River, opposite present-day Westons Mills in the town of Portville.
+In 1820 Dennis married Clarissa Andrews, and the young couple soon settled on the south bank of the Allegheny River, near the Olean-Portville line.
 Clarissa bore three children (Lewis had an older sister and a younger brother), and Dennis purchased and ran a sawmill, rafting his lumber downriver to market at Pittsburgh.
 The lumber business was booming in those years along the oxbow of the Allegheny in Cattaraugus County.

-In 1826 the family was struck by tragedy when Dennis Warner, after delivering a load of lumber, died in Pittsburgh.
+But in 1826 the family was struck by tragedy when Dennis Warner, after delivering a load of lumber, died in Pittsburgh.
 Widow Clarissa struggled desperately to provide for herself and three small children.
 That was the situation when Lewis left home in 1832, aged ten, and journeyed to his father's home town.
 In Phelps he was bound out as an apprentice to a tanner.
-The boy's years in the tannery were so hard that he regretted for the rest of his life that he didn't run away.
+The boy's years in the tannery were so hard, he regretted for the rest of his life that he didn't run away.
 He was rewarded when he was twenty-one with "a decent suit of clothes, his first pair of boots, and \$6 in cash."

-In the autumn of 1845, Warner moved back to Portville-his home for the rest of his life.
-For several years he worked for a prominent Portville lumber dealer, Smith Parish, and made annual rafting trips downriver.
+In the autumn of 1845 Warner moved to Portville--his home for the rest of his life.
+For several years he worked for a prominent Portville lumber dealer, Smith Parish, and made annual rafting trips down-river.
 Striking off on his own about 1854, Warner established a business as a carpenter and joiner, and continued to raft lumber on the Allegheny.
-Within a few years he met, courted, and married Mary M. Cossett, and began a family.
-Mary Cossett and Warner were wed on December 31, 1857 in her home town of Pompey in Onondaga County, New York.
-She had been born there on April 11, 1831 and was of French descent, her family having fled France during the 1789 Revolution.
+Within a few years he met, courted, married and began a family.
+Mary M. Cossett and Warner were wed on December 31, 1857 in her home town of Pompey, Onondaga County, New York.
+She was born there on April 11, 1831 and was of French descent--her family had fled France during the 1789 Revolution.

-The Warner's first two children were sons: Clarence L., born December 6, 1858, and Charles H., born January 24, 1862.
-Lewis Warner had achieved stability in his life and had earned the respect of his townsmen.
-He was honored with election to public office, as justice of the peace for four terms and as Portville's supervisor from 1858 to 1862.
-But that period of personal fulfillment in Warner's life was a time of worsening discord in the United States-discord that erupted into war.
+The Warner's first two children were sons--Clarence L. (born December 6, 1858) and Charles H. (January 24, 1862).
+Lewis Warner had achieved a stability in his life, and he had earned the respect of his townsmen.
+He was honored with election to public office, as justice of the peace for four terms, and Portville's supervisor from 1858 to 1862.
+But that period of personal fulfillment in Warner's life was a time of worsening discord in the United States--discord that erupted into war.

-In the summer of 1862, when President Lincoln issued a call for 300,000 volunteers to serve for three years, Warner acted decisively.
+In the summer of 1862, when President Lincoln issued a call for 300,000 volunteers to serve three years, Warner acted decisively.
 With Arthur Hotchkiss of Olean, he began to enroll local men for duty in a proposed Cattaraugus County regiment.
 Warner signed up 50 of the 98 recruits the two men enrolled.
 The volunteers came primarily from the towns of Portville, Hinsdale, Allegany, Olean and Ischua.
 They were among the first Cattaraugus County recruits to arrive at Camp Brown in Jamestown, Chautauqua County-the regimental rendezvous.
 There they were designated Company C of the new regiment, the 154th New York Volunteer Infantry.
 The men elected Warner captain and Hotchkiss first lieutenant, and the two were mustered into the United States service as such on September 26, 1862.
-The new captain was forty years old, five feet ten inches tall, with brown hair and blue eyes.
+The new captain was forty years old, five feet, ten inches tall, with brown hair and blue eyes.